Are Tax-Deferred Cash Outs Legal?

-“Are monetized installment sales legal?
+“Are tax-deferred cash outs legal?
 In short - Yes.
 The rules which Congress put into place allow sellers of agricultural properties and homes to sell on installment contracts and at the same time borrow money, with the loan being secured by the installment contract.
 In the case of installment sales of business or investment property, Congress said that the installment seller could enjoy tax deferral and still borrow money elsewhere at the same time, as long as the loan which the seller takes out is not “directly secured” by the installment contract or the lender does not take the installment obligation in satisfaction of part or all of the loan to the seller.

 WANT TO LEARN MORE?